Dan Abel

 Engineers want career progression, and when they don't get it they leave, or worse, they stay, stay unhappy, and stagnate.

-Companies that invest in employee development see a massive uptick in retention and productivity.
-But managing engineers at different stages of their career is hard.
-New tools and perspectives are needed.
+Companies that truly invest in employee development see a massive uptick in retention and productivity.
+Yet most development frameworks are simple, and treat all engineers the same, regardless of career stage.

 Agile On The Beach 2026 Sessionize Event Upcoming